KhronosGroup/SPIRV-Tools/README.md

 `Linker`, all in the `spvtools` namespace.
 * `SpirvTools` provides `Assemble`, `Disassemble`, and `Validate` methods.
 * `Optimizer` provides methods for registering and running optimization passes.
-* `Linker` provides methods for linking together multiple binaries.
+* `Linker` provides methods for combining together multiple binaries.

 ## Command line tools